FrancisArgnR/Guide-Keras-R/README.md

       - activation: activation function ('tanh', 'relu', 'linear', 'softmax' ...)
       - input_shape: number of neurons in the input layer (the first layer in a sequential model (and only the first) needs to receive information about its input shape

+  - Long Short Term Memory

+    _model %>% layer_lstm(units, activation, input_shape or batch_input_shape, return_sequences, stateful)_

+      - units: numbers of lstm neurons in the first hidden layer
+      - activation: activation function ('tanh', 'relu', 'linear', 'softmax' ...)
+      - input_shape: dimensionality of the input -> c(timestep (number of time steps per inputs), features (number of columns))
+      - batch_imput_shape: shape of the data -> c(batch_size (normally the number os samples), timestep (number of time steps per inputs), features (number of columns))
+      - return_sequences: true or false.
+      - stateful: true or false.
+The states computed for the samples in one batch will be reused as initial states for the samples in the next batch.
+Stateful to true needs a fixed batch size for your model (with batch_input_shape), and shuffle = False in fit().

   - Dropout

     _model %>% layer_dropout(rate)_